Grafikart/OpenApiToTS/README.md

 ## Example

-Here are some examples to that can use the definition generated with the tool.
+Here is an example of using the definitions generated with the tool:

 ```ts
 import type { APIPaths, APIRequests, APIResponse } from './openapi'